UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Notes:

-For example if we only had 2 manufacturers, the output would be the look like this.
+For example if we only had two manufacturers, the output would look like this.

 What exactly is a groubpy object though?